oludairo1/azure-cloud-lab-series/README.md

 **Azure Cloud Lab Series — Part 1 of 4**

 This project provisions a fully functional on-premises Active Directory environment hosted inside Microsoft Azure.
-All configuration is performed through the Azure Portal
+All configuration is performed through the Azure Portal and Windows Server GUI — no CLI or scripting is used.

 ---